Sculpture Maintenance

 Regular Dusting

-The simplest way to keep your bronze sculpture looking good is to regularly dust the surface with a clean, soft cloth.
-It is important that this cloth has not previously been used with any cleaning chemicals as these could discolour the sculpture.
-If your sculpture has difficult to reach areas then a clean, soft brush can be used to dust inside these recesses.
-To bring back some of the surface shine you can gently buff the sculpture when dusting – rubbing the surface back and forth with a light pressure in order to shine the waxed surface.
-It should not be necessary to do this more than twice a year for indoor sculptures; see below for outdoor pieces.
+The simplest way to keep your bronze sculpture looking its best is to regularly dust the surface with a clean, soft cloth.
+It’s important that the cloth has not been used with any cleaning chemicals, as these can discolour the bronze.
+For sculptures with hard-to-reach areas, a clean, soft brush can be used to gently remove dust from recesses.
+To restore a little surface shine, you can lightly buff the sculpture while dusting—rubbing back and forth with gentle pressure to enhance the waxed finish.
+For indoor sculptures, this should not be necessary more than twice a year.
+See below for guidance on maintaining outdoor pieces.

 Protecting the Patina

-- Please never use any cleaning products, or cloths that have been used with cleaning products, on the surface of your bronze sculptures.
-This is likely to damage or discolour the patina.
+- Please never use any cleaning products, or cloths that have previously been used with cleaning products, on the surface of your bronze sculptures.
+Such substances can damage or discolour the patina.

-- Certain hand creams or perfumes could also react with the patina and so it is best to only handle a sculpture with clean hands, or to wrap the sculpture in a clean cloth when picking it up.
+- Certain hand creams and perfumes may also react with the patina, so it is best to handle sculptures only with clean, dry hands.
+Alternatively, wrap the sculpture in a clean, soft cloth when lifting or moving it.

 Outdoor Sculptures